collabora/WhisperSpeech/README.md

  - 2x higher "symbol rate" (50 vec/s) than w2v-BERT (25 vec/s) which means training the semantic->acoustic transformer
    may take longer
+ - it seems that we'll need 6x higher symbol rate if we want to quantize the embeddings effectively, OTOH maybe later modeling tasks will be easier?

 ## EnCodec for modeling acoustic tokens